DOMjudge/domjudge/doc/manual/install-judgehost.rst

 --------------------

 The judgehost connects to the domserver via a REST API.
-You need to create an account in DOMjudge for the judgedaemons to use (this may be a shared account between all judgedaemons) with a difficult, random password and the 'judgehost' role.
+You need to create an account in the DOMjudge web interface for the judgedaemons to use (this may be a shared account between all judgedaemons) with a difficult, random password and the 'judgehost' role.

 On each judgehost, copy from the domserver (or create) a file ``etc/restapi.secret`` containing the id, URL,